-Course Prerequisites: Successful completion of required English 9, 10, and 11 courses students for post-secondary education and continues to build upon skills acquired in College Preparatory English 9, 10, and 11.
-This course provides instruction in the reading of fiction and nonfiction texts with a focus on genres, universal themes, character development, and literary devices to build upon students' foundations for critical reading in future academic courses.
-Students will write effectively and with a purpose appropriate to their audience, while incorporating the essential types of writing - narrative, informative, and argumentative.
-Composition skills will be further expanded with students reading and responding to a wide variety of readings using academic analysis, as well as well as writing a research paper.
+Placement English Literature and Composition in grade 12 or a dual enrollment program.
+Based on American literature from the Puritans to Arthur Miller, the course has its base in a cross section of literature including letters, journals, novels, speeches, poetry, and plays.
+This course provides instruction in the analysis of literature with a focus on genres, universal themes, character development, and literary devices to give each student a foundation for critical reading in future academic courses.
+Students will write effectively and with a purpose appropriate to their audience, while incorporating the essential types of writing - analytical, reflective, informative, and argumentative.
+Composition skills will be further expanded with students reading and responding to a wide variety of readings.
 Students will establish a mastery of language conventions and mechanics.
-With a focus on post-secondary education readiness, the class will aid students in developing a command of general, academic, and domain-specific vocabulary.
 Through various discussions and a required formal speech, students will be proficient public speakers.
-Using the Pennsylvania Common Core Standards as a guide, the course will prepare students for state standardized assessments.
+Students choosing this course should be advised that the reading load is heavy and a research paper is required.